-Our grants support organizations anchored in the culture of the people they serve and dedicated to expanding economic opportunity in under-resourced communities across our region, including Native nations, communities of color, rural communities, and other resilient communities who have fewer opportunities to thrive on their own terms.
+Our grants support organizations anchored in the culture of the people they serve across our region of eight states and 75 Native nations.
+Our grantees are dedicated to expanding economic opportunity in under-resourced communities by advancing good jobs and financial capability.
+They build on the untapped potential within our priority communities: Native Americans, communities of color, immigrants, refugees, and people in rural areas.

 Our PRIs provide social and economic returns by investing in organizations that provide capital and support for new and growing businesses in underserved areas.

 We include grants of $10,000 or more below.
 For information on grants of less than $10,000, please visit our grants database.